Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Toast.md

     root.Add(utilityBasicToast);
     ```

-Following output is generated when the toast is created using the defined style:
+Following output is generated when the Toast is created using the defined style:

 ![Toast](./media/toast.gif)